mojolicious/mojo.js/docs/Introduction.md

 ## Stash and Views

-The `stash` is a plain object and a property of the context object.
-It is used primarily to pass data to views.
+`ctx.stash` is a plain object you can use to pass along arbitrary information.
+It is used primarily for data to be included in the output of views.
 And while views can be inlined for single file apps, they are usually kept as separate files in a `views` directory.

 ```js
 import mojo from '@mojojs/mojo';